nextgis/docs_ngmobile/source/editing.rst

 "Text" field is used to provide additional information about geometry feature.

+"Space" field is used to increase intervals between fields.

 "Text field" can be used to add text or integers, depending on the field type (see item 4 in :numref:`ngmobile_custom_form_pic_1`).

 "List" and "Tandem list" fields are used to store and select values included in custom lists, for example, "List" - region/republic/territory, "Tandem list" - district/area in region/republic/territory (see item 5 in :numref:`ngmobile_custom_form_pic_1`).

+"Checkbox" field allows to check or uncheck a value.

 "Date picker" field allows to select date, time or both of them (see item 6 in :numref:`ngmobile_custom_form_pic_1`).

 "Radio button" field allows to select one element from a list of mutually exclusive options (see item 7 in :numref:`ngmobile_custom_form_pic_1`).

+"Photo" field allows to take a new photo or to add photos from the local storage.

 After all the attributes are set tap "Tick" icon in the top right corner (item 2 in :numref:`ngmobile_custom_form_pic_1`) to save the edits.